gohugoio/hugo/content/en/hugo-pipes/babel.md

 ### Config

-{{< new-in "v0.75.0" >}}

-In Hugo `v0.75` we improved the way we resolve JS configuration and dependencies.
-One of them is that we now add the main project's `node_modules` to `NODE_PATH` when running Babel and similar tools.
+We add the main project's `node_modules` to `NODE_PATH` when running Babel and similar tools.
 There are some known [issues](https://github.com/babel/babel/issues/5618) with Babel in this area, so if you have a `babel.config.js` living in a Hugo Module (and not in the project itself), we recommend using `require` to load the presets/plugins, e.g.:

 ```js